 (1) Eduardo Viveiros de Castro quoting Francois Grenand on the Wayapi of French Guiana.
 In “Cosmological Perspectivism in Amazonia and Elsewhere”, Hau Journal, Masterclass Series, Volume 1, 1998.

-For his fourth solo exhibition at the gallery, Ben Rivers presents Now, at Last! a 40-minute film commissioned by 33rd Sao Paulo Bienal, shown here inside a specially made structure.
+For his 4th solo exhibition at the gallery, Ben Rivers presents Now, at Last! a 40-minute film commissioned by 33rd Sao Paulo Bienal, shown here inside a specially made structure.
 Ben Rivers was born in Somerset, UK in 1972.
 He lives and works in London.
 Recent exhibitions include the EYE Art & Film Prize with Hito Steyerl and Wang Bing, Amsterdam, 2018; Urth, Renaissance Society, Chicago, 2016; Islands, Kunstverein in Hamburg, Germany, 2016; Edgelands, Camden Arts Centre, London, 2015; Fable, Temporary Gallery, Cologne, 2014.
 In 2013 he was awarded the Artangel Open Commission, the product of which, The Two Eyes Are Not Brothers, was presented at the derelict BBC Television Centre in 2015 and at The Whitworth Gallery, Manchester in 2016.
 With thanks to Bianca Volpi (producer for the São Paolo Bienal), Jason Moffat (colour grading) Philippe Ciompi (sound mix), Claudia Fontes, Zi-Yun Lam, Joaquim Millan, Gabriel Perez-Barreiro, Nicolas Rey, Ben Russell, Esther Urlus, Gareth Evans, Lucy Cooke and the Jaguar Rescue Centre, Costa Rica.